apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**EU leaders strain for unity after Donald Trump win and German crisis**
+**How Elon Musk stands to cash in on Trump's presidential victory**

-You can read more about it [here](https://www.ft.com/content/61970b07-ff49-4fae-ac37-428dcc8900de).
+You can read more about it [here](https://www.cnbc.com/2024/11/07/how-elon-musk-stands-to-cash-in-on-trumps-presidential-victory.html).

 ## Requirements
 - Python 3.8